All about the contractile uterus

 Pregnancy pain

-It's sometimes difficult to know s s whether it's a contractile uterus or the sensations associated with the baby's movements, which are most common ina first pregnancy.
+It's sometimes difficult to know whether you have a contractile uterus, or whether you're experiencing sensations related to the baby's movements, which are more common infirst-time pregnancies.

 One way to determine this is to compare their extent.
-When a contraction occurs, it's the whole belly that hardens.
-When it's a much more local tension, it's caused by the baby's activity.
+When a contraction occurs, the whole belly hardens.
+When it's a more local tension, it's caused by the baby's activity.

 To diagnose a contractile uterus, the healthcare professional (gynecologist or midwife) will examine the cervix by means of a vaginal touch.
 This will reveal whether the contractions are having an impact on the degree of opening.
 The gynecologist will then monitor all contractions for 1 hour to determine their number and intensity.

-Another test: lurinalysis will also ensure sthat there is no infection causing these symptoms.
+A urine analysis will also be carried out to ensure that there is no infection causing these symptoms.

-After the tests, and depending on the results, the specialist will suggest a treatment or care plan tailored to your situation.
+Once the tests have been carried out and depending on the results, the specialist will suggest a treatment or care plan adapted to your situation.

 Are there any treatments to reduce contractions?

-There are several medications that can stop or relieve contractions:
+There are several drugs that can stop or relieve contractions:

 • Tocolytics such as Salbutamol.